Anti-satellite weapon: India

 In April 2012, DRDO's chairman V. K. Saraswat said that India possessed the critical technologies for an ASAT weapon from radars and interceptors developed for Indian Ballistic Missile Defence Programme.
 In July 2012, Ajay Lele, an Institute for Defence Studies and Analyses fellow, wrote that an ASAT test would bolster India's position if an international regime to control the proliferation of ASATs similar to NPT were to be established.
 He suggested that a low-orbit test against a purpose-launched satellite would not be seen as irresponsible.
 The programme was sanctioned in 2017.

 On 27 March 2019, India successfully conducted an ASAT test called Mission Shakti.
 The interceptor was able to strike a test satellite at a 300 km altitude in low earth orbit (LEO), thus successfully testing its ASAT missile.
 The interceptor was launched at around 05:40 UTC at the Integrated Test Range (ITR) in Chandipur, Odisha and hit its target Microsat-R after 168 seconds.
 The operation was named Mission Shakti.
 The missile system was developed by the Defence Research and Development Organisation (DRDO)—a research wing of the Indian defence services.
 With this test, India became the fourth nation with anti-satellite missile capabilities.
 India stated that this capability is a deterrent and is not directed against any nation.

 In a statement released after the test, Indian Ministry of External Affairs said that the test was conducted at low altitude to ensure that the resulting debris would "decay and fall back onto the Earth within weeks".
 According to Jonathan McDowell, an astrophysicist at Harvard–Smithsonian Center for Astrophysics, some debris might persist for a year, but most should burn up in the atmosphere within several weeks.
 Brian Weeden of Secure World Foundation agreed, but warned about the possibility of some fragments getting boosted to higher orbits.
 US Air Force Space Command said that it was tracking 270 pieces of debris from the test.

 Following the test, acting United States Secretary of Defense Patrick Shanahan warned about the risks of space debris caused by ASAT tests, but later added that he did not expect debris from the Indian test to last.
 The United States Department of State acknowledged Ministry of External Affairs' statement on space debris and reiterated its intention to pursue shared interests in space including on space security with India.
 Russia acknowledged India's statement on the test not being targeted against any nation and invited India to join the Russian–Chinese proposal for a treaty against weaponisation of space.

-Russian ASATs

-The successful flight test of Russia's direct ascent anti-satellite missile, known as PL-19 Nudol, took place on 18 November 2015, according to defence officials familiar with reports of the test.